mijanik/7-seg-tester-Project/README.md

 # 7-seg-quick-tester
+Simple to use, quick and reliable tester of 4-element 7-segment (+dot) displays.

 # Purpose of the project
+We are creating this project to allow quick testing of 7-seg displays used by other students.

 # Design assumptions
 For this project, we are using Freescale Freedom Development Platform - Kinetis FRDM-KL05Z